 Legal Concerns Ordering Birth, Death and Marriage Records

-The occurrence of identity theft is on the rise and the legislature has identified the release of birth death records and maariage records as a vulnerable point in this regard.
+The occurrence of identity theft is on the rise and the legislature has identified the release of birth, death, and marriage records as a vulnerable point in this regard.
 Legislation was enacted to help protect the records from misuse.

 Pursuant to California Health and Safety Code Section 103526, only specific individuals are allowed to receive an AUTHORIZED CERTIFIED COPY of a birth, death or marriage record.
 An AUTHORIZED CERTIFIED COPY of a birth record is required to obtain a driver’s license, passport, social security card and other services related to an individual’s identity.
 An AUTHORIZED CERTIFIED COPY of a death record may be required to obtain death benefits, claim insurance proceeds, notify social security and obtain other services related to an individual’s identity.
 An AUTHORIZED CERTIFIED COPY of a marriage record may be required to obtain a social security card or a driver license.
 Please see below for a list of authorized individuals.